-- Don't interrupt, criticize, or ask what he or she did to provoke the bully.
+- Don't interrupt, criticize, or ask what they did to provoke the bully.
 You need to offer support and comfort without being judgmental.

 - Don't write it off as not a big deal.
 As noted above, bullying can have serious consequences, and it has probably escalated for some time before you hear about it.

-- Do assure your child that it is not his or her fault.
-The bullying is not really about him or her; it's about the bully's need for power and control.
+- Do assure your child that it is not their fault.
+The bullying is not really about them; it's about the bully's need for power and control.

 - Do emphasize that you are on your child's side.
-Your role is to bolster his or her confidence.
+Your role is to bolster their confidence.

 Next, document the details of each bullying incident (if your child hasn't already done so).
 Remember to focus on facts and try to keep emotion out of it.
 Be sure to find out if there are any other students who may have witnessed the bullying and could provide another perspective.
 And research applicable laws and policies in your area to see what applies to your situation.

 Finally, encourage your child to report the bullying to the college as soon as possible.
-If you're able to do so, offer to accompany your child when he or she speaks to administration.
+If you're able to do so, offer to accompany your child when they speak to administration.
 Together, you can find out what steps the college will take to investigate the problem and protect your child from further bullying.
 Keep in mind that you may have to report the issue to more than one person before you get appropriate action.
 Don't give up.

 Laws and Policies Related to Bullying